Brimsdown Rovers F.C.

 Brimsdown Rovers F.C. were a football club based in Brimsdown in the London Borough of Enfield, England.
 They played their home games at the Goldsdown Road stadium, Brimsdown in the London Borough of Enfield.
-Notable former players include David Beckham, who played for the youth team, and Ryan Kirby.
+Notable former players include David Beckham & Josh Scowen who both played for the youth team, and Ryan Kirby.

 History

 Early years

 Brimsdown Rovers was formed in 1947 by a number of Geordies following a merger with a club called Durham Rovers.

 The club's colours have always been the black and white stripes of Newcastle United, whilst in the early days their change of strip saw the red and white stripes of Sunderland in use, to keep everyone happy.
 As with Newcastle United, its mascot has also always been a magpie.